Your Dog Should Do This 30-Day Training Challenge

-Secondly, dogs thrive on routine.
+Dogs thrive on routine.
 Schedule crate time so it’s predictable for your pup.
-Even if you plan on phasing out the crate once your dog is housebroken, it can’t hurt to make them comfortable in there overnight, when you’re out, and when you just need some downtime.
+Even if you plan on phasing out the crate once your dog is potty trained, it can’t hurt to make them comfortable in there overnight, when you’re out, and when you just need some downtime.
 This is for your dog’s safety as much as it is for your stuff — teething puppies and untrained dogs can chew and choke on objects when you’re not around to supervise.
-And you’d probably prefer not to wake to pee puddles that a meandering dog left you while you were sleeping.
+And you’d probably prefer not to wake to pee puddles near your bed.

-Exception to the rule: dogs that struggle with confinement anxiety should not be crated.
-Barking and whining for a few minutes is to be expected, but if your dog howls implacably or tries to escape by scratching, digging, or biting at the wire bars, try an alternative like a puppy pen or baby gate.
+Exception to the rule: dogs who struggle with confinement anxiety should not be crated.
+Barking and whining for a few minutes is to be expected, but if your dog perpetually howls or tries to escape by scratching, digging, or biting at the crate, try an alternative, such as a puppy pen or baby gate.
 If all else fails, seek out a professional behaviorist.

-Sitting is the first command your pup should master as it is the bedrock of basic dog obedience training and lays the groundwork for stay, down, and other commands.
-Hover a treat up above your pup and move it backwards, over its head.
+Sitting is the first command your pup should master as it is the bedrock of basic dog obedience training and lays the groundwork for “stay,” “down,” and other commands.
+Hover a treat up above your pup and move it backwards, over their head.
 As soon as your dog’s butt hits the floor, give them a treat and say, “Good sit!”
-In fact, encourage extracurricular sitting; keep treats on your person at all times and every time your dog casually plops down, pay up.
+In fact, encourage extracurricular sitting; keep treats on you at all times and every time your dog casually plops down, pay up.
 Once your dog catches on, up the ante and ask them to sit when it’s time to eat, go for a walk, and at traffic lights.

-When they gotta go, they gotta go outside
+When they gotta go, they gotta go outside.

 Sure, your dog is adorable, and their good looks will never get old.
-But just like us bipeds, both physical and cognitive exercise is integral to a dog’s wellbeing.
-You could be an Olympic-level dog walker but without mental stimulation, your pup will get bored and rebel.
-Don’t stress: you don’t need to tutor your dog on quantum theory.
-They boast 50 times more olfactory sensors than we do, so letting them to stop and sniff things on walks is the simplest way to keep their synapses firing.
-In the split second you’re eyeing the dosa truck across the street, your dog has caught up on all the neighborhood dog gossip — courtesy of the trusty fire hydrant.
+But just like it is for us bipeds, both physical and cognitive exercise is integral to a dog’s wellbeing.
+You could be an Olympic-level dog walker, but without mental stimulation, your pup will get bored and rebel.
+Don’t stress: You don’t need to tutor your dog on quantum theory.
+They boast 50 times more olfactory sensors than we do, so letting them stop and sniff things on walks is the simplest way to keep their synapses firing.
+In the split-second you’re eyeing the Halal Guys cart across the street, your dog has caught up on all the neighborhood dog gossip — courtesy of the trusty fire hydrant.

-For canine wunderkinds, like many Border Collies, signing up for agility classes (or DIY-ing an agility course at home) can be adrenalizing.
+For canine wunderkinds (Border Collies, for example) signing up for agility classes (or DIY-ing an agility course at home) can be a great way to get out their aderenaline.
 Rainy day?
 Brain games for the win.
 Hide treats inside interactive toys and puzzles, compelling your pup to problem-solve to find them.
-They will feel like you do after you finish The Sunday Times Crossword — well, except for the need for a celebratory Bloody Mary.
+They will feel like you do after you finish The Sunday Times Crossword — well, except they won’t feel the need for a celebratory Bloody Mary.

-If you are concerned that your dog suffers from separation anxiety, seek out a professional behaviorist.
+Note: If you are concerned that your dog has separation anxiety, seek out a professional behaviorist.

 Spend less time searching for your dog’s house than you do on Zillow.